Help Around the Kitchen - January 2014

 The Health Benefits of Nuts and Seeds

 Steamed vegetables are low-fat, easy to prepare and retain more nutrients than most other cooking methods.
 Add fresh ginger slices to the water and line the steamer basket with cilantro.
 Toss with a touch of soy sauce and toasted sesame oil before serving.

 Run citrus peels and its pith through the garbage disposal to keep things fresh.

 Maximize freezer space by storing DIY frozen dinners and ingredients (think chili or homemade tomato sauce) in resealable freezer bags pressed into flat, even layers for neat stacks.

 Just in case you need a reason to give in to your sweet tooth, it’s Chocolate Cake Day.
 The secret to fresh-as-can-be leftovers is to store cake at room temperature wrapped in aluminum foil.

-5 Chocolate Cake Favorites
+Alex's Chocolate Cake

 Keep healthy snacks within arm’s reach.
 Cut up celery and carrot sticks and store them in a bowl of ice water in the refrigerator to keep them crisp and crunchy.